Michu444/CV-Projects/Partitions/README.md

-The program is called partitions.
+# Partitions

 The division of the number n is a representation of the sum of positive prime numbers such that n = n1 + n2 + ... + nr , where n1 >= n2 >= nr , r - index of last part.

-INPUT: In the first line: the number of consecutive lines.
+**INPUT:** In the first line: the number of consecutive lines.
 In the following lines after a space: n and k where n is the number to decompose, and k is the prime number at which to begin the split.

-OUTPUT: Partitions separated by + . ( if partition exist )
+**OUTPUT:** Partitions separated by + . ( if partition exist )

-EXAMPLE:
+**EXAMPLE:**

     Input